Budget 2026-2027

 Understanding our budget plans 2026-2027

-You can read more about the draft budget in the following pages (click on the boxes below) and have your say from 7 January 2026 to 3 February 2026.
+You can read more about the draft budget in the following pages (click on the boxes below).

 Further information about council services and budgets